Apple ConversationKit

 Background

-In 2015 Apple announced internally that they would begin driving customers to interact with customer sales and support (S&P) via iMessage.
-My team was responsible for building tools that allowed Apple to handle extremely high S&P volumes while delivering world class quality.
-This announcement meant that volume was about to skyrocket.
-My team and I realized we needed automations that could effectively handle incoming messages and, otherwise, route customers to the correct Sales and Support team.
+In 2015, Apple announced internally that they would begin driving customers to interact with customer sales and support (S&S) via iMessage.
+My team was responsible for building tools that allowed Apple to handle extremely high S&S volumes while delivering world class quality.
+This announcement meant that volume was about to sky-rocket.
+My team and I realized we needed automations that could effectively handle incoming messages and, otherwise, route customers to the correct S&S team.
 The experience needed to surprise and delight and uphold Apple's quality standards.

 In two long weeks, Matt and I built a functioning prototype.
-We demo’ed our solution along side IBM Watson's team.
+We demo’d our solution alongside IBM Watson's team.
 Our model accuracy and precision was on par, while the flexibility and usability of our tool met Apple’s needs far more effectively.
 Apple chose to move forward with our solution.

-By the end of my two years on the project we were a team of 13: one additional full-time designer, a design intern, four full time engineers, and six part-time engineers dedicated to building a platform that has served as Apples gateway to sales and support for the last 8 years.
+By the end of my two years on the project, we were a team of 13: one additional full-time designer, a design intern, four full-time engineers, and six part-time engineers dedicated to building a platform that has served as Apple's gateway to S&S for the last eight years.

 01